chrisco/playbook/index.md

 ## Hiring process

 A new shipmate will typically get in touch via email, to _join@hanno.co_.
-Emails to this address are piped into our **[HNO] Hiring** project in Asana as a new task, ready for the team to take a look at, and reply to.
+Emails to this address are piped into our **[HNO] Hiring** project in Asana as a new task, ready for the team to take a look at and reply to.

 If we’ve not worked together before, then the first project we will work on will be a sprint together, so that everyone can see how the working process feels.

-If the sprint goes well, we’ll talk about what we’d both need to do to make things happen again on a more regular basis, whether that's as a full-time hire, or as a recurring collaborator.
+If the sprint goes well, we’ll talk about what we’d both need to do to make things happen again on a more regular basis, whether that's as a full-time core team member, or as a recurring collaborator.

 # Sprints

 ## Sprint Teams

-We hold fast to the philosophy that great results on complex challenges, come from building a great team around the problem.
-We also don’t believe that any of our shipmates should be working solo.
+We hold fast to the philosophy that great results on complex challenges come from building a great team around the problem.
+We don’t believe that any of our shipmates should be working solo.

 So we build small, cross-functional teams for each project.
 This means that depending on the project needs, we’ll typically have 3 shipmates working on each client sprint.

 We also don’t feel that great work comes when our attention is split between multiple projects.
-A consistent project team, which doesn’t change on a regular basis, is the best way to build great relationships with our clients, and make sure that team is productive, and understands the project deeply.
-So team members will stay on the same project for the whole sprint, working full work-weeks on that project, rather than working multiple projects at once.
+A consistent project team, which doesn’t change on a regular basis, is the best way to build great relationships with our clients and to make sure that team is productive and understands the project deeply.
+So team members will stay on the same project for the whole sprint, working full workweeks on that project, rather than working on multiple projects at once.

 ## Sprint schedules

-Team schedules are shown in Forecast, and teams are responsible for managing their own schedules, and also requesting resources from other team members, as needed.
+Team schedules are shown in Forecast, and teams are responsible for managing their own schedules and also requesting resources from other team members, as needed.
 Where possible, we will aim to avoid having sprints run back-to-back.
 Downtime in between sprints is for internal work, including marketing, blogging, and building team tools.

 ![image alt text](/assets/images/forecast.png)

-Where we have an ongoing project that is expected to pause after a sprint completes, and then resume a few weeks or months later, that client should be given priority over any new project leads or commitments, and ideally, first refusal before a project is booked in.
+Where we have an ongoing project that is expected to pause after a sprint completes, and then resume a few weeks or months later, that client should be given priority over any new project leads or commitments.
+Ideally, we'll look to give them first refusal on the timeslot before another project is booked into it.
 However, all available project timeslots are handled on a first-come, first-served basis.
 The client must commit to subsequent sprints, and organise a booking and week 1 deposit, before that timeslot will be reserved for them.

 ## Pre-Kickoff

 Our working process is extremely intense.
-To make sure we can start off at full-speed, and deliver value to the client, we’ll send over some research and prep tasks to the client, about a week ahead of kickoff.
+To make sure we can start off at full-speed and deliver value to the client, we’ll send over some research and prep tasks to the client about a week ahead of kickoff.
 These will cover topics such as:

-* The product business model (or intended model)
+* The product's business model (or intended model)
 * User feedback on the current product, if it exists
 * The company and product history so far
 * Competitors